 More information on Mortgage Rescue and the application process is available on the GOV.UK website.

-These figures provide a summary of the HCA’s Official Statistics for the period April 2011 to September 2012.
-Information is provided on Mortgage Rescue completions by standard region and by HCA Operating Area.
+These figures provide a summary of the HCA’s Official Statistics for the period April 2011 to September 2013.
+Information is provided on Mortgage Rescue completions by standard region, by HCA Operating Area and by individual local authority.
+From 1 April 2012 responsibility for the delivery of Mortgage Rescue in London was transferred to the Greater London Authority (GLA).
+Therefore figures beyond this date are not presented.

 The key highlights are as follows: